Samuelu Malo

 Samuelu Malo (born 4 April 1999) is a Samoan footballer who plays as a midfielder for Vailima Kiwi FC and the Samoa national football team.
-He made his debut for the national team at the 2016 OFC Nations Cup on May 29, 2016 in their 4–0 loss against Tahiti.
+He made his debut for the national team at the 2016 OFC Nations Cup on May 29, 2016 in their 4–0 defeat to Tahiti.

+Career

-In January 2019 he was selected for Vailima Kiwi's team to contest the 2019 OFC Champions League.
+In January 2019, he was selected for Vailima Kiwi's team to contest the 2019 OFC Champions League.

 In May 2018 he was selected for the Samoa national under-20 football team for the 2018 OFC U-19 Championship.
 In September 2019 he was selected for the Samoa national under-23 football team for the 2019 OFC Men's Olympic Qualifying Tournament.